addycarroll/TdGD-Population-80-GWAS/README.md

 - OUTPUT: GAPIT GWAS output files for BLUEs
 - PARAMETER MODIFICATION: Update the number of PCs included as covariates, the MAF threshold, and the set of GWAS models to run as needed
 - Loads the prepared BLUE phenotype and genotype files and runs GWAS in GAPIT using two principal components and a MAF threshold of 0.05.
 Analysis was run using the models Blink, MLM, and MLMM.
 Separate runs are performed for the broader BLUE trait set and the ionomics BLUEs.
+***
+**6. GWAS_summary.Rmd:** Replot Manhattan plots with donor proportion tracks and infer allelic effect direction

+**6.1:**
+- INPUT:
+  - Population mean donor proportion bins (details on how to obtain this can be found in my Introgression Mapping repository)
+  - GAPIT GWAS result directories
+- OUTPUT:
+  - For each GWAS results file, a two-track plot showing GWAS significance and mean donor proportion across 1 Mb bins
+  - Aggregate table of FDR significant hits across models and traits
+- PARAMETER MODIFICATION: Update plotting colors, dimensions, and significant threshold as needed.
+Change directories when running BLUEs vs BLUPs.
+- Reads the 1 Mb population mean donor proportion bins from the introgression mapping workflow and all detected GAPIT result files from the specified model directories.
+The script standardizes column names across GWAS results formats, computes FDR values, and rebuilds Manhattan plots using genomic positions.
+Each output figure contains two vertically stacked panels: an upper panel showing mean donor proportion across the genome, with bins containing significant hits highlighted, and a lower panel showing GWAS significance across all chromosomes.
+All FDR significant results are also collected into a single aggregate table across models and traits.

+**6.2:**
+- INPUT:
+  - Manually aggregated GWAS results tables
+  - Population mean donor proportion bins
+- OUTPUT: GWAS results tables augmented with the donor proportion summary for the corresponding 1 Mb bin
+- Reads aggregated GWAS hit tables and the population mean donor proportion table, parses chromosome and position from each SNP identifier, assigns each SNP to its corresponding 1 Mb bin, and joins the bin-level donor proportion summary onto the GWAS results table, producing a version in which each significant marker is annotated with the average donor proportion for its genomic interval.

+**6.3:**
+- INPUT:
+  - BLUE and BLUP output files from step 6.2
+  - Phenotype and genotype files used in steps 5.2 and 5.4
+- OUTPUT: Summary table including
+  - Number of WILs falling into each genotype class
+  - Mean phenotype values for each genotype class
+  - Inferred high and low allele
+  - Inferred RP and donor effect directions
+- For each GWAS hit, calculates mean phenotype values for the genotype classes defined by the REF and ALT alleles.
+Using the homozygote class means, infers which allele is associated with lower versus higher trait values.
+Compares those inferred allele effects to the parent allele calls to assign donor and RP directions of effect.
+Records genotype counts and counts matching parent genotype classes.